stsaria/KrswRaider/README.md

 ### Required Files
 - tokens.txt   File to store Discord tokens.
 - proxys.txt   File to store proxies used in vandalism (Whoever created this may be an idiot, even though it is "proxies" and not "proxies").
+The contents of the above files are separated by a new line.
 - config.json  I'm not sure, but it's a file that stores some settings.
   ```
   {